brenns10/brennan.io/_drafts/dev-dev.md

 significant were the things I continued to learn outside of class.

 I started by switching my main computer to Linux.
-And not just Linux, but Arch Linux, which forced me to learn a lot about the "operations" side of computers.
-I finally learned the Linux command line well.
+And not just Linux, but Arch Linux, which forced me to learn a lot about the nitty-gritty side of Linux.
+I finally learned bash well.
 In those years, I learned my first version control systems (Mercurial, and then Git).
 I learned C and started writing all sorts of awful code in it.
 Slowly but surely I began to gain perspective about the complexity of a computer system.

-Perhaps the biggest single moment for my "maturing" was when I took my Networks class.
-In this course, we walked down the protocol stack, from the application layer down to the link layer.
-For the first time, I "understood" how the Internet worked.
+A turning point came thanks to my Networks class.
+In this course, we walked down the Internet protocol stack, from the application layer down to the link layer.
+For the first time, I "understood" the pieces of the puzzle that made the Internet work.
 The machinery made sense.
 But I also quickly recognized that nobody *really* understands all of how the Internet works.
 It's just way too complicated!

 ## Step 5: Deep Dive

-From here on, I'm too close to the action to say anything with confidence.
+From my late undergrad years, I'm too close to now to say anything with confidence.
 I don't believe that there is a well-defined end of Step 4.
 It's mostly just a gradual realization of how little you know.
 For me, at some point a "big picture" started to come together.
 While I don't know much of that big picture, I have general ideas about how a lot of these things work together, and I know how I can start to learn about them.

 Now, I feel like I'm entering a new stage, which is characterized by delving deep into the parts of the big picture that interest me.
 In the past year I've